dveit/FromDiscordToTelegram/README.md

 Open a dialogue with your bot.
 If the dialog is not empty, clear history to make the **start** button available.
-Then you just need to press the **start** button and it will tell you what to do next.
+Then you just need to press the **start** button, and it will tell you what to do next.

 ## Contribute